 Non-Modular Power Supplies

-At the opposite end of the spectrum we find full-modular power supplies.
-They come with nothing attached to them.
+At the opposite end of the spectrum we find fully-modular power supplies.
+Fully-modular PSUs come with literally nothing attached to them.
 They have outputs into which you plug only the cables you need.
-They usually include an assortment of the most common cables needed to build a "typical" PC, but check first to make sure.
+The manufacturers usually include an assortment of the most common cables needed to build a "typical" PC, but check first to make sure.
 You may need to buy additional cables.

 Semi-Modular Power Supplies

 In between the two extremes we find semi-modular power supplies.
-The ATX connector and possibly other motherboard connectors are permanently attached to the PSU, but any others you'll need to attach yourself.
+The ATX connectors to the motherboard connectors are permanently attached to the PSU on the assumption that you'll always need those connections; but you'll need to hook up the rest of the cables yourself.
 Like full-modular power supplies, they usually include a sensible assortment of cables for a typical build, but check first to make sure.

-As I mentioned earlier, the power supply is not a place to look for a bargain.
-Do yourself and your computer a favor by buying a high-quality power supply to protect your system from damage.
+In closing, let me say once again that the power supply is not a place to look for a bargain.
+Do yourself and your computer a favor by buying a high-quality PSU to power your system and protect it from damage.

 - Choosing a Power Supply (This page)